zetaalphavector/zeta-alpha-challenge/small.md

-Hit: You can think of the solution in 2 parts: 1.
+*Hit*: You can think of the solution in 2 parts: 1.
 What pages should you request from the `SearchEngine`?
 2. How should the hits returned from the `SearchEngine` be sliced to return the correct hits to the user?
 You can request more hits than what the `SearchAPI` will need if that makes the solution simipler.

-Hint2: Manually write down how the results returned from the `SearchEngine` will look for some cases before you start coding.
+*Hint2*: Manually write down how the results returned from the `SearchEngine` will look for some cases before you start coding.

 ## Extra: Refactoring